 But preparing for your wedding day is not all beers and skittles.
-You also need to know the legal documents and preparations required to ensure a hassle-free wedding celebration.
+You also need to know how to get married in the Philippines–the legal documents and preparations required to ensure a hassle-free celebration.

-If you’re clueless about the things you need to know to get married here in the Philippines, no need to fret.
-We at FilipiKnow have scoured the Internet for the best information that every soon-to-be couples ought to know.
+If you’re clueless about the things you need to know to get married here in the Philippines, there is no need to fret.
+We have scoured the internet for the best information that every soon-to-be couple ought to know.

 Table of Contents

-- Part II.
-How to Get a Marriage License in the Philippines
+Watch Video: How To Get a Marriage License in the Philippines

-If you’re planning to get married in the Philippines, there are few legal requirements you need to know first, especially if you or your would-be spouse is 25 years old or below.
-Here are some of them:
+If you’re planning to get married in the Philippines, there are a few legal requirements you need to know first, especially if you or your would-be spouse is 25 years old or below.
+To summarize: